c3lang/c3docs-old/docs/primer.md

     ...
     puts("Hello world");

 Note that currently only the C standard library is automatically passed to the linker.
-In order to link with other libraries, you either need to explicitly tell the compiler to link them.
+In order to link with other libraries, you need to explicitly tell the compiler to link them.

-If you want to use a different identifier inside of your C3 code compared to the function or variable's external name – use the `@extern` attribute:
+If you want to use a different identifier inside of your C3 code compared to the function or variable's external name, use the `@extern` attribute:

     extern fn int _puts(char* message) @extern("puts");
     ...